 Church Site and Castle of Peña of Ardales

-A Fortress that preserves the remains of a Medieval castle (9th to 15Ith century) and a large Mudejar church (15th century) that has an impressive coffered ceiling and several Baroque chapels.
+This fortress preserves the remains of a Medieval castle (9th to 15th century) and a sizeable Mudejar church (15th century) that has an impressive coffered ceiling and several Baroque chapels.

-The fortress has the battlemented tower of the Sierra de Peñarrubia and the Turón castle, which were to be closely connected by sight.
-Despite the fact that some Prehistoric remains from the Laccolithic era have been dug up, the remains that currently come to light and are preserved are from the Medieval period.
+The fortress includes the battlemented tower of the Sierra de Peñarrubia and the Turón castle, which were to be closely connected by sight.
+Even though some Prehistoric remains from the Laccolithic Era have been dug up, the remains that currently come to light and are preserved are from the medieval period.

-It was built at the end of the 9th century, which was the time of the uprising led by Omar Ibm Hafsun.
-It became part of his patrimony until the Omeyas from Cordoba put an end to the rebellion by conquering Bobastro.
-From the 13th century on, after the conquest of the Guadalquivir by the Castilian troops, the castle at Ardales began to become more and more important as the area was on the border between Castile and the Nazari kingdom from Granada and the Christians often organised scurries over the border to try to capture it.
-The Arabs were determined to maintain it as part of their kingdom, too and during the time of the conflict the castle was to change hands more than once.
-The first conquest happened in 1362 during the reign of Pedro 1st of Castile, but six years later, the Nasaries recaptured it again.
+The castle was built at the end of the 9th century, which was the time of the revolt led by Omar Ibm Hafsun.
+It became part of his patrimony until the Omeyas from Córdoba put an end to the rebellion by conquering Bobastro.
+From the 13th century on, after the conquest of the Guadalquivir by the Castilian troops, the castle at Ardales began to become more and more important as the area was on the border between Castile and the Nasrid kingdom from Granada and the Christians often organised scurries over the border to try to capture it.
+The Arabs were determined to maintain it as part of their kingdom, and, during the time of the conflict, the castle was to change hands more than once.
+The first conquest happened in 1362 during the reign of Peter I of Castile, but the Nasrids recaptured it six years later.

-Nowadays the only remains that are easy to identify are the two walled enclosures.
-On the outside, the building adapts to the terrain and follows the contours of the land surrounding the rocky outcrop which it was built on and this way the whole complex has a rather irregular layout.
-Access to the castle was through a gateway in the form of a elbow bend, located behind the church and of which there is hardly any evidence today.
-On the inside the enclosure the “Alcazar” or Lords residence is situated on the upper part of the rocky hillside and has a square floor plan.
+Currently, the only remains that are easy to identify are the two walled enclosures.
+On the outside, the building adapts to the terrain and follows the contours of the land surrounding the rocky outcrop which it was built on, adding a rather irregular layout to the whole complex.
+The castle was accessed through an elbow-bend-shaped gateway behind the church and of which there is hardly any evidence today.
+Inside, the residence of the Lords (or alcázar) is situated on the upper part of the rocky hillside and has a square floor plan.
 There must have been a tower at each corner.
 This was the part that was occupied by the Castilians after the conquest of the fortress.

-A total number of nine slightly protruding square towers have been preserved that surround the perimeter of the rocky outcrop, although it is probable that others existed, but have been lost.
-One of them, maybe the “Homenaje”, seals the upper northeastern side of the enclosure.
+A total number of nine slightly protruding square towers surrounding the perimeter of the rocky outcrop have been preserved, although it is probable that others existed but have been lost.

-There are no visible remains of the original construction from the Emiral era, as the current facades and towers of the castle’s towers are both from distinct periods which may be, either Nazari or Christian.
+There are no visible remains of the original construction from the emiral age, as the current facades and towers of the castle are from different periods which may be, either Nasrid or Christian.
 The walls are made of masonry with reinforced corners and rectangular stonework; others are of simple brick and masonry.